rayriffy/elysia-rate-limit/README.md

 bun add elysia-rate-limit
 ```

-If you're using Bun v1.0.3 or lower, `elysia-rate-limit` v2.0.0 or higher will not be compatible.
-Please use `elysia-rate-limit` [v1.3.0](https://github.com/rayriffy/elysia-rate-limit/releases/tag/v1.3.0) instead.
+If you're using Elysia v2.0.0 or higher, you should use `elysia-rate-limit` v5.0.0 or higher.
+If you're using Elysia v1.0.0, you should use version 4.6.2 or lower.

 ## Compatibility